Brain Injury Rehabilitation

 Shepherd Center's Intensive Care Unit accepts the most medically fragile patients—including those who are ventilator dependent, but weanable, those who have a dual diagnosis of brain and spinal cord injury, and those who are comatose or minimally conscious.
 Working to achieve a certain level of responsiveness, the ICU team has a goal of quickly transitioning the patient from intensive care to inpatient rehabilitation.

 The interdisciplinary team works closely to facilitate the patient's recovery by offering an individualized plan of care that balances medication management, therapies, environmental stimulation and rest.
-At Shepherd Center, we believe in educating each family in order to help you care for your loved one in the event that he/she is not ready for active rehabilitation.
+At Shepherd Center, we believe in educating each family to help you care for your loved one in the event that he/she is not ready for active rehabilitation.

 Inpatient rehabilitation involves both the patient and his or her family in a treatment program that takes into account all of the physical and cognitive changes that have taken place, as well as the information the patient and family need to prepare for the future.